Ready to perform a laser-targeted attack on your weight loss goals? Here’s a detailed look at the best Air Bikes for home gyms.

 Is an air bike better than a stationary bike?

-Second, because your whole body is being stressed and exerted, air bikes generate significantly more cardiovascular stress 3.
+Second, because your whole body is being stressed and exerted, the same study showed that air bikes generate significantly more cardiovascular stress compared to other cardio machines.

 (“Stress” is being used in a positive manner, in this case.)

-Air bikes get your heart rate up much faster because it targets the whole body, making them an excellent choice for high-output cardio like HIIT and Tabata.
+Air bikes increase heart rate faster because it targets the whole body, making them an excellent choice for high-output cardio like HIIT workouts and Tabata.

 The Bottom Line